Conference Accommodation & Attraction at Cambridge

 Museum of Archaeology and Anthropology

-Developed by Cambridge University in 1884, the Museum of Archaeology and Anthropology holds an important collection of prehistoric material and artifacts dealing with social anthropology.
+Developed by Cambridge, UK in 1884, the Museum of Archaeology and Anthropology holds an important collection of prehistoric material and artifacts dealing with social anthropology.
 Collections have been gathered from around the world and include pieces from Africa and the Orient, with a focus on the visual and classical arts.

 The Sedgwick Museum of Earth Sciences is also a fascinating museum homing the university’s geology collection.
 Generating a lot of interest is also the University Museum of Zoology.